linagora/obm-deploy-doc/docs/inventories.md

 Focus on groups
 ----------------------

-Some of the second part groups must contain only one host but in other, you can put more of them.
+Some of the groups in the second part must contain only one host but in other, you can put more of them.

 To see a detailed list of all roles and their corresponding groups, please refer to [roles reference](./roles.md "Roles reference").